marispace-x/selfdescriptions/README.md

 *Figure 1: Concept for self-descriptions of different entities in the federated catalogue in Marispace-X*

 Each self-description can have the three following data files:
-- SHACL (template of the self-description that can be filled out using the SD Creation Wizard - https://sd-creation-wizard.gxfs.dev/)
+- SHACL (templates of the self-description for the respective entity)
-- JSON-LD (self-description file created from the SHACL template using the SD Creation Wizard)
+- JSON-LD (self-description file created from the SHACL template)
-- verified JSON-LD (the self-description needs to be verified, "wrapped" into a verifiable paragraph) Only the verified JSON-LD will be stored in the Federated Catalogue.
-All entities that already have a SHACL, JSON-LD, and/or a verified JSON-LD file can be found in the respective folders in this repository (selfdescriptions/).
+- verified JSON-LD (the self-description needs to be verified, "wrapped" into a verifiable paragraph) The JSON-LD and verified JSON-LD will be stored in the Federated Catalogue.

-For the self-descriptions of the entities "Participant", "Service Offering" ("Software", "Platform", "Infrastructure"), and "Resource" templates from Gaia-X exist that can also be used in Marispace-X. For the more specific self-descriptions of data and software resources, adaptions need to be made in Marispace-X. Therefore, these adaptions for the self-descriptions "GeoData Resource", "Sensor", and "Software  Resource" are described in the following.
+For the self-descriptions of the entities "Participant", "Service Offering" ("Software", "Platform", "Infrastructure"), and "Resource" templates from Gaia-X exist that can also be used in Marispace-X. For the more specific self-descriptions like data and software resources, adaptions need to be made in Marispace-X. Therefore, these adaptions for the self-descriptions "GeoData Resource", "Sensor", and "Software  Resource" are described in the following.
 Afterwards, different example scenarios for filled self-descriptions are given.

 ## GeoData Resource/Sensor Self-Descriptions <a name="schema-geodataresource"></a>
-First, SHACL files need to be created as templates for each self-description required in Marispace-X. These SHACL files are based on existing standards/ontologies as good as possible, so that the data space is compatible with existing repositories.
+First, SHACL files (self-description templates) need to be created as templates for each self-description required in Marispace-X. These SHACL files are based on existing standards/ontologies as good as possible, so that the data space is compatible with existing repositories.
 The current concept for data resources is a follows (see Figure 2):

 - general resource self-description "geoDataResourceShape.ttl" (based on GeoDCAT-AP ontologie - https://semiceu.github.io/GeoDCAT-AP/drafts/latest/ - and Gaia-X ontologies - https://gaia-x.gitlab.io/technical-committee/federation-services/data-exchange/dewg/#data-product) - "GeoDCAT-AP provides an RDF vocabulary and the corresponding RDF syntax binding for the union of metadata elements of the core profile of ISO 19115:2003 and those defined in the framework of the INSPIRE Directive."